nais/doc/docs/security/auth/concepts/actors.md

 #### Issuer

 The `issuer` property defines the identifier for the provider.
-This identifier must be a a URL that uses the "https" scheme and without query or fragment components.
+This identifier must be a URL that uses the "https" scheme and without query or fragment components.

 Any [JWT](tokens.md#jwt) issued by the provider must contain a `iss` claim with a value that is exactly equal to the